nvjob/skybox-two-colors/README.md

 Simple and fast shader for SkyBox.<br>
 You can make a skybox of any color.
 The skyline in SkyBox can be at any angle at your discretion.<br>
+This shader is baked in global lighting and reflections.<br>
 This shader works great with #NVJOB Dynamic Sky Lite (https://nvjob.github.io/unity/nvjob-dynamic-sky-lite.html).

 ### Prerequisites